Urgent Care Delivery Board

 The local Urgent Care Delivery Board comprises of Chorley and South Ribble CCG, Greater Preston CCG, Lancashire Care Foundation Trust, Lancashire County Council, Lancashire Teaching Hospitals NHS Foundation Trust, and North West Ambulance Service.

 This group was formally known as the System Resilience Group (SRG), and became the Urgent Care Delivery Board from October 2019.

 Please note: The system resilience group met on 25 January 2017, following the reopening of a 12 hour emergency department (ED) at Chorley Hospital on 18 January 2017.
 It was agreed at this meeting that, going forward, the system resilience group would meet on a monthly basis to discuss progress towards reopening the ED on a 24 hour basis.

 From January 2018, the staffing position at Lancashire Teaching Hospitals will be discussed as a standing item as part of the A&E Delivery Board monthly meetings, rather than at separate bi-monthly SRG meetings.
 Following the A&E Delivery Board meetings, updates on the staffing position will continue to be made available on this web page.

 Please note, a total of 17 Middle Grade doctors are required to cover 24 hour ED at Preston and 8am to 8pm at Chorley Hospital.

-To view the papers from previous meetings, please see below or alternatively, you can visit our document store.
+To view the papers from previous meetings, please visit our Document Store*.